 EMDR Therapy

 EMDR (Eye Movement Desensitization and Reprocessing) is a structured, evidence-based therapy used to help process distressing or unresolved experiences.
-Rather than focusing only on talking through events, EMDR supports the nervous system in reprocessing memories so they feel less overwhelming in the present.

-How EMDR works
+How EMDR Works

 I often describe EMDR using a memory metaphor.